htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 Bugs Fixed:

+- Fixed a bug where :tool:`condor_submit` -i did not work on a cgroup v2 system.
+  :jira:`2438`

 - Fixed bug on cgroup v2 systems where a race condition could cause a job to run in the wrong cgroup v2 for a very short amount of time.
 If this job spawned a sub-job, the child job would forever live in the wrong cgroup.